Buvaanesh/FNN_Battery_RUL/README.md

-# Li-ion Battery Performance Prediction
+# Feedforward Neural Network - Battery RUL Prediction

 This repository contains a collection of codes for predicting the performance of Li-ion batteries based on charge and discharge cycle data.
 The dataset is obtained from an open-source website and includes cycle data from 14 different Li-ion batteries under constant voltage and constant current (CV-CC) conditions.